im-mou/alias-classname/README.md

 ## Terminology

-- **Aliases:** Shorter identifiers that can be used in place of longer class names or references.
+- **Aliases:** Shorter identifiers that can be used in place of longer class names.

 - **Class Names:** CSS class names or any string that you want to resolve and concatenate.